5-Year Course Sequences and Important Scheduling Information

 To fulfill both TCNJ’s Liberal Learning requirement and State teacher certification requirements students must also take:

-- a Visual and Performing Arts (VPA) course.
+- a Visual or Performing Arts (VPA) course.
 This course should be an art, music or theater class and not a literature course.
-Music, Art, Theater Class Recommendations for Special Ed/Deaf Ed Students — This is a just a guide.
-Students are responsible for checking that courses meet TCNJ’s Liberal Learning Requirements as well as the Civic Responsibility requirements.
+Students in most second majors should consider taking a course with a global or gender. perspective.

 Coursework must also fulfill the College’s Civic Responsibility Requirements of Community Engaged Learning, Gender, and Global Perspectives.
 (The Race and Ethnicity requirement has been waived for education students).
 These requirements can be met through courses (including elective courses), programs, or sustained experiences.
 Consider trying to meet some of these requirements through your VPA and US History Liberal Learning courses.
 Many FSP Seminars cover some of these Civic Responsibility requirements.